helpguideteam/walmartgiftcardshelpcenter/index.rst

 Walmart gift card balance - Methods to Check My Walmart Gift Card Balance
 =====================================================

-To start check the walmart gift card balance, navigate to Walmart "`check Gift Card Balance <https://business.walmart.com/account/giftcards/balance>`_" page.
+To start check the walmart gift card balance, navigate to walmart "`check Gift Card Balance <https://business.walmart.com/account/giftcards/balance>`_" page.
 Locate the 16-digit card number and PIN on the back.
 Enter these numbers into their respective fields on the page and click "Check Balance."

 .. image:: getstartedhere.png